 You can read about the different things I did here Why I Am Thankful for Cancer

 I’m so thankful that I heard the C-Word from my doctor that day because I hate to think about where I would be today in regards to my health if I just continued living the same way I was.

 I probably wouldn’t have even thought to learn about the power of plants like Frankincense or Orange.
 I probably would have ignored everything about the “food” I was eating.

-I know I wouldn’t have given up my pumpkin spice candles for anything, if I hadn’t experienced hearing the C-word.
+And I know I wouldn’t have given up my pumpkin spice candles for anything if I hadn’t experienced hearing the C-word.